 "I–" I stopped.
 I knew what they were getting at and the real answer was no, I wouldn't.
-I wasn't the caring, giving, doormat type of a boyfriend and I never was.
+I wasn't the caring, giving type of a boyfriend and I never was.
 But I would do anything for Sophie.
 In the short time she'd been in my life, she'd become everything.
-My friends, I loved beyond anything but Sophie was totally different.
-With her, I felt sane; I felt that I could be myself.
+With her, I felt that I could be myself.
 All the bullshit in my past life, the life before her, it was nothing and I no longer cared about it.
 With her, I'd finally been able to get on with my life without constantly thinking about fixing my past, my relationship with my parents.
 She knew all about it, and she understood.
 She made me understand.

 I stared, slightly open-mouthed at my friends.
 "I love her," I said softly, a muffled realization.
 They looked at me, Dylan with a serious expression and Jolene with a happy one.
 I looked at Dylan, my best friend since kindergarten.
 I knew that he of all people would understand how I felt.
 I mean, he'd been in love with the same girl ever since high school and even though he still hadn't made his move, he was definite about her.
 He could get me.

 He grinned at me and gave me thumbs up.
 "Go on you idiot, your girlfriend calls you thither."

 Jolene rolled her eyes.
 "I'm not sure 'thither' is even a word."

 "Bye guys," I laughed and left before I could get drawn into their customary shout-outs.